 Find the list of best surrogacy doctors in India who offers the best treatment with the highest success rate.
 The list has been categorized on the basis of doctors fame, experience, reviews, ratings, and cost.
 Dr. Mohit Saraogi from Saraogi Hospitals and IRIS IVF Centre and Dr. Kaberi Banerjee from Advanced Fertility Centre top the list of the best surrogacy doctors in India.

-2- You should avoid strenuous activities, which require high intensity exercises after IUI.
-It is also recommended after IVF procedure.
+2- You should avoid strenuous activities, which require high-intensity exercises after IUI.
+It is also recommended after the IVF procedure.
 Your ovaries might be slightly proliferated, tender and needs to be protected if you have taken fertility medications for stimulating ovulation.
-It will keep the internal temperature low for providing better environment for implantation.
+It will keep the internal temperature low for providing a better environment for implantation.
 Bathing or swimming is not advised after IUI as there are chances of infection, which can be introduced through immersion in water.
+(6)

 Following IUI, it is observed that:

 - Women have a vaginal discharge.
 There is nothing to worry about it.
 It is not IUI leakage but cervical mucus, which dislodged during the procedure.

 - You will also experience slight spotting which is normal.